Harold Camping: Aftermath

 In March 2012, Camping admitted that his predictions were in error, stating: "We humbly acknowledge we were wrong about the timing."
 He also announced the "End to Doomsday Predictions".
 In May 2012, a year after the failure of Camping's prophecy, Religion Dispatches published a report on Camping's disillusioned former followers, some of whom had reportedly come to view him as a cult leader.

 In October 2012, the Christian Post reported that Family Radio was re-broadcasting recordings of Camping's teachings.
 In March 2013, it was calculated that Family Stations Inc. spent more than $5 million on billboard advertising in 2011, the year the apocalypse was predicted to occur, and the network was reported to be suffering from a major loss of revenue, forcing it to sell its main radio stations and lay off staff.

 In January 2014, a month after Camping's death, Family Radio stated that it would maintain his mission and theology, including the belief that all established Christian churches are apostate.
 For the next few years, Family Radio continued to air Camping's past broadcasts and distribute his literature.
 But in October 2018, Family Radio discontinued using any of his commentary and content because "so much of it still contains elements that are very difficult."
 Tom Evans, who succeeded Camping as president and general manager of Family Radio, said "Family Radio has come out of self-imposed isolation and we've repented from many of our former positions, date-setting the end of the world and all that, as well as the condemnation of the church."
 They are now using content from multiple evangelical sources, such as the young-earth creationist organization Answers in Genesis and Alistair Begg's Truth for Life program.

 Health and death

 On June 9, 2011, Camping suffered a stroke and was hospitalized.
 In June, a neighbor stated his speech had become slurred as a result of the stroke, but on July 15, Family Radio stated Camping's speech was unaffected.
 After leaving the hospital, he moved to a nursing home for rehabilitation, before returning home to continue his recovery.
 Previously, on June 23, Family Radio had announced that it would replace Camping's Open Forum program with new programming.

-Camping died on December 15, 2013, as a result of complications from a fall at his home two weeks earlier.
+Camping died on December 15, 2013 in Alameda, California, as a result of complications from a fall at his home two weeks earlier.
 His death was confirmed by an employee of the Family Radio Network.